 All formal complaints and appeals will be treated as opportunities for improvement and will be reviewed as part of The Benchmarque Group Continuous Improvement Process.

-The Benchmarque Group Complaints and Appeals Process will be made publicly available to all students, prospective students, staff and facilitators through publication on The Benchmarque Group website.
+The Benchmarque Group Complaints and Appeals Process will be made publicly available to all students, prospective students, staff and trainers through publication on The Benchmarque Group website.

 When a complaint is made the complainant has the right to: